ashgupta1971/DualBootLinuxMint/index.md

 * the *johndoe.kdbx* password file
 * export all Oracle Virtualbox VMs as appliances to an external drive

-### Deactivate Norton Security
+### Deactivate Windows Software

-If you don't deactivate Norton Security before reinstalling Windows, your Norton online account will still assume you have an "instance" of their product activated and running.
-This will count against the total number of "instances" of their product you can install.
+Products such as Norton Internet Security need to be deactivated before reinstalling Windows.
+Otherwise, when you reinstall this software, its install "count" will increase by one even though you have not installed it on a new device.

 ### Wipe LVMs and Partitions on Storage Device